U-Turn Audio Orbit Plus Review

 The Orbit also forces you to manually select the speed at which the platter turns, whereas most models automatically detect whether a record is a 33 or 45 and adjust themselves accordingly.
 Finally, the tonearm is balanced with a sliding weight, making it much harder to make fine adjustments than with models that use threaded weights that can be moved very slightly by turning them.

 This is where the Orbit Plus loses a lot of merit.
-At a list price of $380 it is significantly more expensive than the better sounding and easier to use Audio-Technica AT-LP120BK-USB.
-This makes it a poor overall value, unless you just really fall in love with its aesthetics.
+It is significantly more expensive than the better sounding and easier-to-use Audio-Technica AT-LP120XUSB.
+This makes it a poor overall value unless you just really fall in love with its aesthetics.

 The U-Turn Orbit Plus is a great overall turntable that is held back by a relatively high list price.
 If you can find it on sale it's great, but otherwise the Audio-Technica AT-LP120XUSB would be a much better choice for most people.